 Written instructions are ambiguous or values not explicitly mentioned in a test plan.

 Suggested Solution: AI is tremendously powerful at understanding instructions.
 Make sure that the test plan instructions are detailed and crystal clear.
 For example, if instructions are "Enter data in the search box", these instructions should be clearly stated to include exact data outlining the value type to be entered.
-Please see also, Intro to Best Practices for Effective Test Case Writing.
+See also: Effective Test Case Writing for Natural Language Processing (NLP).

 The test plan is missing essential steps.
 As a result, the Functionize AI is unable to proceed under the assumption.
 "Hovers" are notoriously the most commonly forgotten step!